(No gluten, dairy or tomato; with vegan options, also for yeast and sugar)

 I enjoyed a pizza recently at a Turkish café and sought to reproduce the textures and tastes without dairy or tomato.
 This deliciously succeeds.
 Serve with a leafy green salad with beetroot, or with coleslaw.
 Using a thicker pizza base will be more filling.
 Both of the bases listed below (see also Pizza for many more options) and all other ingredients are in most supermarkets.
 Note that most commercial hummus has dairy.
 I list two that do not.
 Or use my easy homemade version.

 If you need to minimise certain standard ingredients such as wheat or dairy, it is of psychological importance (and thus health) to serve familiar favourites.
 To successfully eliminate key ingredients, the tastes and textures must remain similar.
 Although miso has nothing to do with pizza or Turkey, it does provide the same umami* sensation that cheese does.
-Harissa comes in jars (I used the Julie le Clerc brand) and is a North African and Middle Eastern red pepper paste.
+Harissa comes in jars (I used the Culley’s brand, which has no added sugar) and is a North African and Middle Eastern red pepper paste.
 Although spicy, the results are mild to moderate in the overall dish.
-Bacon too gives salty, savoury oomph but all bacon contains cane sugar, if that is an issue.
+Bacon too gives salty, savoury oomph, but almost all bacon contains cane sugar, if that is an issue (Matakana brand does not).
 Choose a brand such as Henderson’s that is dry cured and without additives.

-1 x 23 cm (9”) gluten-free pizza base, thin or thick as preferred (eg Spoilt for Choice brand; or if gluten is fine: Turkish Bread Ltd)
+1 x 23 cm (9”) gluten-free pizza base, thin or thick as preferred (eg Spoilt for Choice brand; or if gluten and a little sugar are fine: some Turkish Bread)

 3 Tbsp harissa*